vittoriofortino84/EDTOX/README.md

 - The NES scores, glm coefficients ROC-AUCs, average of NES scores will be integrated across all data layers (suppl. data).

 ## 5_7_NES_bubble_plot_MOA.R
-- The map of pathway activation scores for each pathway and network will be represented as bubble plot.
+- The map of pathway activation scores and GLM coefficient for each pathway and network will be represented as bubble plot.
+- The generated plot can be used to indicate the putative pathways as mode of action for the EDCs.

 # 6. Prediction of all compounds toxicity class probility and developing EDC score